Welcome to the Hickory County Farmers Market

 About the Farmers Market

 The Hickory County Farmers Market is growing!
-2016 will be our second year of operation, and each year we get bigger and better.
+2018 will be our third year of operation, and each year we get bigger and better.
 We accept cash, debit cards and EBT/SNAP cards.
 If you have any questions, you can contact us at 417-745-2138 or by email:

-If you'd like to join us as a vendor, please click here for our vendor information.
+If you'd like to join us as a vendor, please click on the vendor information button above.

-Our plans for the kitchen include Missouri Extension office cooking demonstrations, the five 4-H groups in our county and scouting group projects, our 4 local school groups' FFA community outreach projects and concession fundraising opportunities for the farmers market board.
+We are enjoying our updated a100' x 40' metal building where the market vendors have cover, electricity, water, lighting and ventilation for their stands.
+We also have a fully functional commercial kitchen and bathroom for use.
+The kitchen offers opportunities for the community including: Missouri Extension office cooking demonstrations, the five 4-H groups in our county and scouting group projects, our 4 local school groups' FFA community outreach projects and concession fundraising opportunities for the farmers market board.
 The Extension Office offers lots of free information on food, gardening, and more, and you can learn more about that here.

 We are striving to increase access to healthy foods for our underserved area.
 Our public schools average 70% of the student population qualifying for free and reduced lunches.
 Our farmers market will serve these populations better with a matching grant up to $25 per family per week for SNAP/EBT card purchases.
 The proposed kitchen will increase our ability to provide public education through cooking classes and increased demand for fruits and vegetables.